kymb0/kymb0.github.io/_posts/SEH_DRAFT.md

 As the windows stack grows downwards, the order is reversed.

 As an exception occurs in a program function the exception handler pushes the elements of it's structure to the stack as this is part of the function prologue to execute the exception, during which time the SEH will be located at esp +8.

-When an exception occurs and the Exception Hander (SEH) is called, it’s value is put in EIP.
+When an exception occurs and the Exception Handler (SEH) is called, it’s value is put in EIP.
 Since we have control over SEH, we now have control over EIP and the execution flow of the application.

 #### SO WHY IS THIS RELEVANT TO US??!